Ignatian Spirituality

 A Vision of Life, Work, and Love

 Ignatian Spirituality is a way of proceeding in encountering and experiencing the world with deep gratitude for everyone and everything as a gift from God.
-A way of coming to know God who is actively at work in creating, Self-giving, and communicating personally to each person, moment by moment as His beloved.
+It is a way of coming to know God, who is actively at work in creating, Self-giving, and communicating personally to each person, moment by moment, as His beloved.
 God who is Self-revealed in the person of Jesus Christ, guiding us in becoming a contemplative in action.

 A Spirituality of the Heart